 Grading according to CTCAE Version 4.03.

-Refer to the Full Prescribing Information for the coadministered aromatase inhibitor for dose modification guidelines in the event of toxicity and other relevant safety information.
+Refer to the Full Prescribing Information for the coadministered aromatase inhibitor or fulvestrant for dose modification guidelines in the event of toxicity and other relevant safety information.

 Dose Modification for Use with Strong CYP3A Inhibitors